sighupio/fury-getting-started/fury-on-eks/README.md

 The address is listed under `EXTERNAL-IP` column, `xxx.elb.eu-west-1.amazonaws.com` in our case.

-2. Resolve the address to get the Load Balancer IP
+2. Resolve the address to get the IP:

 ```bash
 dig xxx.elb.eu-west-1.amazonaws.com